stephencwelch/Neural-Networks-For-Audio-Processing/Getting Started.md

 #Getting Started

 ##Python Stack
 Several options exist for running scripts on your machine.
-On OSX, I recommend using the package manager homebrew: http://brew.sh/.
+On OSX, I recommend using the package manager [homebrew](http://brew.sh/).

 Building a nice functonal version of python with all needed dependencies can be tough, especially if you're coming from a language like MATLAB.
 You will learn a bit about how software and computers work though!